-The Board of Directors ordinarily has 7 scheduled meetings a year.
-Directors ordinarily are expected to attend all scheduled Board and Committee meetings, the annual meeting of shareholders, and are expected to review the materials provided to them in advance of each meeting.
+The Board ordinarily has seven scheduled meetings a year.
+Directors ordinarily are expected to attend all scheduled Board and Committee meetings and the annual meeting of shareholders, and are expected to review the materials provided to them in advance of each meeting.

 The Board shall be responsible for its agenda.
-Each year, the Chairman will propose for the Board's approval key issues of strategy, risk and corporate reputation to be scheduled and discussed during the course of the year.
+Each year, the Chair of the Board of Directors will propose for the Board's approval key issues of strategy, risk and corporate reputation to be scheduled and discussed during the course of the year.
 The Board will be invited to offer its suggestions.
-As a result of this process, a schedule of major discussion items for the each year will be established.
+As a result of this process, a schedule of major discussion items for each year will be established.

 The non-employee directors ordinarily will meet for a period of time at each regularly scheduled Board meeting without management present.
-A presiding director, designated from time to time by the independent directors from among the independent directors, will preside at such meetings, and also will serve as the presiding director in performing such other functions as the Board may direct, including advising on the selection of committee chairs and advising the Chairman on the agenda for Board meetings.
-The non-employee directors may meet without management present at such other times as determined by the presiding director or at the request of any non-employee director.
+A Lead Independent Director, designated from time to time by the independent directors from among the independent directors, will preside at such meetings, and also will serve as the Lead Independent Director in performing such other functions as the Board may direct, including advising on the selection of Committee chairs and advising the Chair on the agenda for Board meetings.
+The non-employee directors may meet without management present at such other times as determined by the Lead Independent Director or at the request of any non-employee director.

-The presiding director will, from time to time, and following consultation with the Chairs of the Committees of the Board and the other directors, discuss with the Chairman potential items for inclusion in the agendas of future meetings of the Board of Directors.
+The Lead Independent Director will, from time to time, and following consultation with the chairs of the Committees of the Board and the other directors, discuss with the Chair potential items for inclusion in the agendas of future meetings of the Board.